Moustafa-Shahin/Static-webpage-using-XSLT-concept/README.md

 # Static-webpage-using-XSLT-concept
-Develop a webpage using the concepts of XML XSL XPATH HTML
+Develop a webpage using the concepts of XML XSL XPATH HTML CSS